-On June 8, 2022, the Board appointed the following independent Directors to serve on the Compensation Committee: Kevin Morano (Chair), Catherine McLeod-Seltzer, and Alan Hair.
+As of the date of this Information Circular, the Compensation Committee is comprised of Kevin Morano (Chair), Catherine McLeod-Seltzer and Sandra Daycock, all of whom are considered independent (as disclosed above under "Independence of Members of the Board").
 All members appointed to the Compensation Committee hold or have held positions on the Compensation Committees of other public companies and/or have sufficient high level board experience to have a fulsome understanding of compensation issues and levels within the mining industry.